fivetran/dbt_facebook_ads_source/README.md

 To use this dbt package, you must have the following:
 - At least one Fivetran Facebook Ads connector syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.
-- You will need to configure your Facebook Ads connector to pull the `basic_ad` pre-built report.
-This pre-built report should be enabled in your connector by default.
-However, to confirm this pre-built report is actively syncing you may perform the following steps:
+- You will need to configure your Facebook Ads connector to pull the `basic_ad` pre-built report and its child `basic_ad_actions` pre-built report.
+These pre-built reports should be enabled in your connector by default.
+However, to confirm these reports are actively syncing you may perform the following steps:
-    1. Navigate to the connector schema tab.
+    1. Navigate to the connector schema tab in Fivetran.
-    2. Search for `basic_ad` and confirm it is selected.
+    2. Search for `basic_ad` and `basic_ad_actions` and confirm they are both selected/enabled.
     3. If not selected, do so and sync.
 If already selected you are ready to run the models!

 ### Databricks Dispatch Configuration